hnordquist/INCC6/readme.txt

 **********************************************************************************

 INCC6 Beta Release 18
-6.18 Mar 23, 2017
+6.18 Dec 2, 2016

 This work was supported by the United States Member State Support Program to IAEA Safeguards;
 the U.S. Department of Energy, Office of Nonproliferation and National Security, International Safeguards Division; and the U.S. Department of Energy, Office of Safeguards and Security.

-Copyright 2017, Los Alamos National Security, LLC.
+Copyright 2016, Los Alamos National Security, LLC.
 This software application and associated material ("The Software") was prepared by the Los Alamos National Security, LLC.
 (LANS), under Contract DE-AC52-06NA25396 with the U.S. Department of Energy (DOE).
 All rights in the software application and associated material are reserved by DOE on behalf of the Government and LANS